ash-project/ash_graphql/documentation/topics/use-subscriptions-with-graphql.md

 ### Deduplication

-By default, AshGraphql will deduplicate subscriptions based on the `context_id`.
+By default, Absinthe will deduplicate subscriptions based on the `context_id`.
 We use the some of the context like actor and tenant to create a `context_id` for you.

 If you want to customize the deduplication you can do so by adding a actor function to your subscription.